AurelienRevault/Firestore-JSON-Import/README.md

 # firestore-fson-import
-NodeJS app to import JSON data in a firestore collection
+NodeJS app to import JSON data in a firestore collection.
+It is a smaller wrapper on top of official firebase-admin package.

 Install with :

 **npm install**

-It is a smaller wrapper on top of official firebase-admin package.

 You will need a **serviceAccount.json** file generated from Firebase/Google console.